DaC00P/lesson_plan/lesson_plan.md

   * It is absolutely an algorithm - you can think about it like an analog to `Array.prototype.includes`.
   * Its worst case scenario is that it has to go through all the items in the array, checking each one against the `targetItem`.
   * The best case solution is that it finds the `targetItem` at the start of the array (position 0), and returns true.
 * **Instructor Note:** Now comes the tricky part.
 We will go straight into Big O notation.
-Be ready to field questions and explain how the    notation is just a CS way of describing the runtime relative to the input, which is usually denoted as `n`.
+Be ready to field questions and explain how the    notation is just a CS way of describing the runtime relative to the input, which is usually denoted as `n`, or some multiplication/power of `n`.
 * Now that we have a grasp on what our algo does, and what the worst case scenario is, we're ready to learn how to express that in Big O.
 * **The time complexity of this algo can be expressed as O(n).**
 * Explain to students that all time complexity is expressed as the function O (Hence, big O), and the argument(s) to that function is the number of operations relative to the input size (denoted as `n`).